telamon/picofeed/README.md

 > Microscopic Secure Feed occupying a single buffer

-This is a tiny secure blockchain, it's designed be small enough to be easily hidden or easily replicated, for example it can be embedded inside a URL or nested within other secure feeds as a means to transfer information cross-medium securely.
+This is a tiny ultra-portable secure feed, it's designed be small enough to be easily embedded and replicated, for example it can be hidden inside a URL or nested within other secure feeds as a means to transfer information cross-medium securely.

 - URLs can be stored on most platforms and channels